JoaoSVenancio/RStudio-Dataset-Analysis/README.md

 data_set: The data set used for the analysis.
 This file contains the information needed to reproduce the analysis steps described in the R script.

 ## Installation
-Make sure you have the R environment set up

 ### Install required packages
 install.packages(c("tidyverse", "ggplot2", "plotrix", "pander", "rstatix", "descr", "readxl", "RVAideMemoire", "rcompanion", "car", "FSA", "lmtest", "corrgram", "corrplot", "psych"))